CHAMPION316/Yoga-Nature/README.md

 - **Contact Details**: includes a contact email to contact the owner.
 - **Sign-up Form**: newsletter so clients can stay up to date with new material and more.

-Header and Footer appear on every page of the website.

 **Home Page** includes: